dalong0514/readnotes/20190102原文复制/2019039The-Art-of-Insight-in-Science-and-Engineering/2019039The-Art-of-Insight-in-Science-and-Engineering0301.md

 In a time 𝑡 , how much stuff leaves the tube?

-vt

 In the time 𝑡, the stuff in the shaded chunk, spanning a length 𝑣𝑡, leaves the tube.
-This

-chunk has volume 𝐴𝑣𝑡.
+This chunk has volume 𝐴𝑣𝑡.
 The amount of stuff

-A

-v

-in that volume is

-stuff

-v

-× 𝐴𝑣𝑡.

 (3.38)

-⏟olume

-⏟⏟⏟⏟ ⏟

-density of stuff

-volume

 The amount of stuff per volume, the density of stuff, occurs so often that it usually gets a special symbol.
 When the stuff is particles, the density is labeled 𝑛 for number density (in contrast to 𝑁 for the number itself).
 When the stuff is charge or mass, the density is labeled 𝜌.

-From the amount of stuff, we can find the flux: 𝐴𝑣𝑡
+From the amount of stuff, we can find the flux:

-density of stuff

-volume

-⏞⏞⏞⏞⏞

-flux of stuff = amount of stuff

-×

-area × time =

-area

-.

 (3.39)

-⏟⏟⏟ × time

-⏟⏟⏟⏟

-𝐴𝑡

 The product 𝐴𝑡 cancels, leaving the general relation flux of stuff = density of stuff × flow speed.